async-profiler/async-profiler/README.md

 * `-a` - annotate Java method names by adding `_[j]` suffix.

-* `-o fmt[,fmt...]` - specifies what information to dump when profiling ends.
+* `-o fmt` - specifies what information to dump when profiling ends.
-This is a comma-separated list of the following options:
+`fmt` can be one of the following options:
   - `summary` - dump basic profiling statistics;
   - `traces[=N]` - dump call traces (at most N samples);
   - `flat[=N]` - dump flat profile (top N hot methods);